asrmader/lookit-docs/docs/source/tutorial-contributing.rst

 - Caitlin Fausey (University of Oregon)
 - Kate Bee (Univresity of Oregon)
 - Jasmine Engen (University of Oregon)
-- Sotera Mader (University of British Columbia)
+- Asia Sotera Mader (University of British Columbia)
 .. _Github issues overview:

 Checking for and creating issues on Github